-The project would begin during Summer 2022 with a pilot program consisting of five farmers.
-In partnership with SJSWCD (and potentially a consultant), the farms would conduct initial soil health assessments, develop soil health improvement plans, and plant the first season of cover crops in Fall 2022.
-The following year, the farms would implement the second year of cover crops and soil health practices, and newly recruited farms would begin the process.
-In 2024, the second group of farms would implement second year plantings and soil health plans, and, if needed, additional farms would be identified to meet acreage and implementation goals.
-SJSWCD would conduct soil testing on every five acres before and after implementation to monitor changes and post-implementation modeling exercise to estimate the benefits to surface water quality (e.g., using the Spreadsheet Tool for Estimating Pollutant Loads developed by the USEPA).
-In total, the project time frame would span Summer 2022 through Summer 2024 and could last through Summer 2026 depending on the amount of interest from local farmers.
+The project will begin during Summer 2022 with a pilot program consisting of five farmers.
+In partnership with SJSWCD (and potentially a consultant), the farms will conduct initial soil health assessments, develop soil health improvement plans, and plant the first season of cover crops in Fall 2022.
+The following year, the farms will implement the second year of cover crops and soil health practices, and newly recruited farms would begin the process.
+In 2024, the second group of farms will implement second year plantings and soil health plans, and, if needed, additional farms would be identified to meet acreage and implementation goals.
+SJSWCD will conduct soil testing on every five acres before and after implementation to monitor changes and post-implementation modeling exercise to estimate the benefits to surface water quality (e.g., using the Spreadsheet Tool for Estimating Pollutant Loads developed by the USEPA).
+In total, the project time frame will span Summer 2022 through Summer 2024 and could last through Summer 2026 depending on the amount of interest from local farmers.

 Project costs are scalable and depend on the number and acreage of participating farms.
 Costs include cover crop seed for two years, compost, mulch, rental or purchase of equipment, personnel, farm consultants, and mileage reimbursement.
-The total project cost requested from ONRT is approximately
+The total project cost requested from ONRT is approximately \$280,000, and includes implementation on 15 farms, modeling the water quality benefits, contingency, and New Mexico GRT as applicable.
+The Toohnii Binaneestą Ałtaaséí Alliance (ToohBAA) farm collective, a group of farmers in the Shiprock, NM area, has received \$32,000 that could be used as a cash match towards project implementation and farmer outreach and education.
+SJSWCD estimates that additional in-kind matches from individual farmers who implement the soil improvement plan actions would be valued at more than \$25,000.

-21 The San Juan Watershed Group has a separate pending grant application that would fund specific pollutant load reduction calculations for agricultural best management practices along the San Juan River.
+The San Juan Watershed Group has a separate pending grant application that would fund specific pollutant load reduction calculations for agricultural best management practices along the San Juan River.